super-linter/super-linter/docs/run-linter-locally.md

 #### Helpful Error Messages

-If you forget to mount the main git directory, super-linter will detect this and provide a helpful error message indicating exactly which directory needs to be mounted:
+If you forget to mount the main Git directory, super-linter will detect this and provide a helpful error message indicating exactly which directory needs to be
+mounted:

 ```
 Detected a git worktree at /tmp/lint, but git cannot operate.
 Please mount the main git directory located at: /path/to/main/repo/.git